compbiocore/VariantVisualization.jl/docs/src/installation.md

 ##Install the Jupyter Notebook

-If you plan to use the Jupyter Notebook VIVA utility, install Jupyter then download the VIVA notebook:
+If you plan to use the Jupyter Notebook VIVA utility, install Jupyter then download the [VIVA Notebook]().

 ***Fernando, let's decide how to make VIVA notebook accessible***

+If you already have Jupyter installed, update following [these instructions](https://jupyter.readthedocs.io/en/latest/projects/upgrade-notebook.html)

 ##New Features